-Walked to the giant stump which was a bit of a let down.
-I couldn’t tell if what I saw was blocking the true stump, but one look past into the muddy darkness turned me back towards tonight’s camp spot just ahead.
+I take a detour to the giant stump which is a bit of a let down.
+I can’t tell if what I see is blocking the true stump, but one look past into the muddy darkness turns me back towards tonight’s camp spot just ahead.

 Apple Dam Camp is a wide grassy spot in the bush.
-Birds surround us Belgium Bram and Aussie Andi with an added bonus of a perfect little washing stream, cool on my tired feet as I scrub out the last of the thick pasty mud on my socks.
+Birds surround us, Belgium Bram and Aussie Andi are here, with an added bonus of a perfect little washing stream, cool on my tired feet as I scrub out the last of the thick pasty mud on my socks and toenails.
 It’s just after 5, but I am already lying down.

 It’s at the end of a day I think I have the time to mull over my ‘purpose’ but I find I’m far too tired to do more than make a meal, send this missive and figure out how I’m going to walk over 30k tomorrow.